 My research program focuses on the behavioral neurobiology of alcohol and cannabinoids.
 Through this research, I have established myself as a leading preclinical investigator of behavioral mechanisms involved in successful alcoholism recovery, as well as a leading expert on synthetic cannabinoids (a troubling new class of abused substances).
-My research program has been consistently supported by extramural funding from several agencies, including the National Institutes of Health, the Department of Defense, and private donors.
-Below I describe these aspects of my research program in greater detail.
+My research program has been supported by extramural funding from several agencies, including the National Institutes of Health, the Department of Defense, and private donors.
+Below, I describe my research program in greater detail.

-My research on alcohol has been supported by an R01 and an R03 from the National Institute of Alcohol and Alcoholism, and by an endowed research fund.
-This research uses preclinical models of alcohol abuse to study how reducing attention to alcohol-related cues might prevent relapse.
-My research indicates that reinforcing alternative behavior reduces attention to alcohol and alcohol-related cues in the environment, which in turn decreases the likelihood of relapse.
-This is consistent with human research on attentional bias which shows that the risk of relapse is directly related to the amount of attention an individual pays to alcohol or alcohol-related cues declines with longer periods of successful recovery.
+My research on alcohol (supported by an R01, R03, and R21 from the National Institute of Alcohol and Alcoholism and an endowment by a private donor) has established among the very first animal models of recovery.
+My results indicate that recovery, modeled by reinforcing alternative behavior, results in reduced attention to alcohol-related cues in the environment, which in turn decreases the likelihood of relapse.
+This is consistent with human research on attentional bias showing that the risk of relapse is directly related to the amount of attention an individual pays to alcohol-related cues, and attention to alcohol-related cues declines with longer periods of successful recovery.
 This contrasts with observations after restricted access (analogous to in-patient rehabilitation in a clinic) where attention to alcohol-related cues remains undiminished and relapse is relatively more likely.
-I plan to explore the extent to which attentional bias predicts or modifies alcohol use and relapse.
-A recently submitted, and well-scored R21 application will aid this endeavor by establishing a novel and innovative preclinical model of attentional bias, with support from a recently funded (R21) project.
+I plan to explore the extent to which attentional bias predicts or modifies alcohol use and relapse by establishing a novel and innovative model of attentional bias, with support from a recently funded (R21) project.
 This model contains many of the same aspects as the human attentional bias assay, providing a unique level of translational research.
-Further, once established, this model will allow experiments to examine the interaction between behavioral and pharmacological therapies.
+Further, once established, the model will allow experiments to examine the interaction between behavioral and pharmacological therapies.
 Medications that produce more rapid declines in attentional bias than behavioral therapy alone would be considered as promising adjuncts to behavioral therapy for treating alcoholism.

-I have also published several studies on the ability of the anti-smoking medication varenicline and the selective serotonin reuptake inhibitor (SSRI) fluvoxamine to reduce alcohol use, particularly in the context of ongoing alternative behavior.
-I reported that the ability of varenicline to reduce drinking while sparing other behavior depends on the baseline pattern of use.
-The implication of this finding is that varenicline might be more effective in those with high levels of drinking relative to other activities (the most severely afflicted), but might increase drinking among those with more moderate levels of use and greater balance with other daily activities.
+I have also published several well-cited studies on the ability of the anti-smoking medication varenicline and the selective serotonin reuptake inhibitor (SSRI) fluvoxamine to reduce alcohol use, particularly in the context of ongoing alternative behavior.
+I reported that the ability of these (and other) medications to reduce drinking while sparing the alternative behavior depends on the baseline pattern of these behaviors.
+The implication of this finding is that these medications might be more effective in people with high levels of drinking relative to other activities (the most severely afflicted), but might increase drinking among more moderate drinkers who have greater balance with other daily activities.
 Indeed, several recently published clinical trials using SSRIs are consistent with this conclusion.
 Combining my expertise in preclinical evaluation of potential anti-alcoholism medications with preclinical models of recovery provides a unique way to improve our understanding of and treatment strategies for alcoholism.
 Recently, with support from a Department of Defense award, I have begun to expand these studies to examine non-medical opioid use using parallel methods.